MasterCat3/ai-music-generator-idea/README.md

 * A centralized computer that the supervised robotic assistants would report their data to
 * Soil testing kits (may be administered by a farmer or a robotic assistant)

 The robotic assistants and/or farmers would report the data they collected to the central computer for the farm and the computer would crunch the numbers to assess the overall effects of the music production.
 Anonymized, aggregated data from many farms may be of great value.
 Ideally, this data would be combined with locally collected data for each deployment (i.e. each farm or subsection of the farm) for maximum performance and benefit.

-Farmers may choose to opt out of sharing anon data collected by the AI system to improve the performance and understanding
+Farmers may choose to share anonymized data collected by the AI system in order improve the performance and understanding of other deployments.
+They may also choose to opt out of such data sharing.

 ## Data sources and AI methods

 Data would likely be collected from several sources.
-The model could be trained on datasets of relaxing, classical music, solfeggio frequency recordings, and other music that has been shown to have relaxing effects in humans, animals, and as research continues, plants as well.
+The model could be trained on datasets of classical music, solfeggio frequencies, and other music that has been shown to have relaxing effects in humans and animals and that are by inferrence perhaps the most likely to have positive effects on plants (a hypothesis that will likely be supported or refuted by new research).
 One option is to collect data from songs already written and recorded.
 Most classical music is in the public domain; most recordings of classical music are not.
 So data would have to be carefully collected to avoid copyright infringement.
-Another possibility is to generate original music using solfeggio frequencies (for example) and AI methods.
+Another possibility (or adjunct to public domain works) is to generate original music using solfeggio frequencies (for example) and AI methods.

-Linear regression, logistic regression, the nearest neighbor method, neural networks, and other machine learning techniques would likely be utilized, with a particular focus on neural networks and logistic regression.
+Linear regression, logistic regression, the nearest neighbor method, neural networks, and other machine learning techniques would likely be utilized.
+Neural networks and Generative Pretrained Transformers may be particularly useful.

 ## Challenges